soymadip/portfolio/notes/java/0. CW/march-1.md

 ```

 ---
-## access fields and methods of a class
+## Access Fields and Methods of a Class
 Use the dot `.` operator to access fields and methods.
 ```java
 myCar.model = "Toyota";  // Access field